 - “Eye for an eye” is a common argument for the death penalty.
 Sources: Matthew 5:38-39, Exodus 21:24, and Romans 12:17-19.

 In my opinion, our society will not rid itself of murder.
 The underlying causes of murder are just too great to overcome and we have lost access to vital tools which were effective in the past.
 Do we quit trying?
 No, uncounted numbers of lives are saved each year through the heroic efforts of many fine people and the use of new technology.
-Regretfully, in spite of our best efforts, 16,000 Americans will be murdered this and every year.
+Regretfully, in spite of our best efforts, 16,000 Americans are likely to be murdered this and every year in the foreseeable future.

 Joe R. East, Jr.